SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Semantic Graph-Guided Loop Closing

 \textbf{Loop Candidate Verification.} We verify the loop candidates by calculating scan similarity on two levels.
 First, we evaluate the semantic graph similarity between the query scan and candidate scan as follows:

 where $\mathbf{c}_{j}^{t}{'}$, $\mathbf{c}_{j}^{q}{'}$ are the inlier correspondences. $u$ is the number of inliers. $S_{\text{graph}}$ measures the alignment of the two graphs.

-Furthermore, we utilize $\mathbf{T}_{\text{coarse}}$ to align the background point clouds of the query scan and candidate scan, and then calculate the cosine similarity of their background descriptors $\mathbf{F}^{q'}_{b}$ and $\mathbf{F}^{t'}_{b}$.
-This additional term provides greater reliability compared to using graph similarity alone.
-If both $S_{\text{graph}}$ and the background similarity exceed their respective thresholds, the query scan and the candidate scan are considered a true loop closure.
+Furthermore, we use $\mathbf{T}_{\text{coarse}}$ to align the background point clouds of the query and candidate scans, and then calculate the cosine similarity of their background descriptors $\mathbf{F}^{q'}_{b}$ and $\mathbf{F}^{t'}_{b}$.
+This provides greater reliability compared to using graph similarity alone.
+If both $S_{\text{graph}}$ and the background similarity exceed thresholds \difffirst{$t_g$ and $t_b$}, the query scan and the candidate scan are considered a true loop closure.
 We then proceed to estimate their precise pose transformation as follows.